 All students completing a second bachelor's degree must complete their last 30 credit hours at Arizona Christian University.
+Students must choose a different degree program/concentration from the first one completed.

 Course Policies

 COURSE NUMBERING SYSTEM

 001-099 Level: Special undergraduate courses not applicable for degree credit.
 No college credit given.
 Credits may not be counted toward a degree.